In addition to our six arts areas, students at Perpich Arts High School engage in rigorous academic offerings.

 The Materials Science course allows interested students to explore the properties and applications of a variety of chemicals and substances used in both media and visual arts.

 Art can even be found through the door of the Calculus classroom where one project is to use calculus equations to create 3D paper art projects.
-World Languages naturally employ the arts and cultures of the countries where Spanish and French are spoken.
+World Languages naturally employ the arts and cultures of the countries where Spanish is spoken.

 Our Shakespeare course isn’t merely a class to read the Bard, but requires students to get up from their desks to play in acting spaces using actors’ vocabulary, the acting process, and theatrical performance strategies to experience Shakespeare on a deeper level.